abudaan/qambi/developments.md

 Qambi is written in es6 and takes full advantage of the [modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 The change of the name was necessary because the term 'heartbeat' generally refers to the state of a program, see [wikipedia](http://en.wikipedia.org/wiki/Heartbeat_(computing)).
 Qambi is a Zulu word meaning creator, inventor or composer.

-You can divide qambi into the following functional modules:
+You can divide qambi in the following categories of functional modules:

 1. scheduling of MIDI and audio events
 2. editing and manipulating the sequence